ananthakrishnac/codeChurn/README.md

 NOTES:

+v0.0.5:
+1. Revert v0.0.4 -- has issues when working with MySql.
+But need to implement Multithreading to reducing parsing time from minutes to subminute.
+2. Added Json Support

 v0.0.4:
 1. Implemented multiprocessing to speed up parsing. - Will need to change implementation to make best use of all available cores.